estnltk/estnltk-workflows/koondkorpus_workflows/readme.md

 ## Annotation

 * [postgres_add_layers](postgres_add_layers) -- workflows for adding EstNLTK's annotation layers to koondkorpus collections in a PostgreSQL DB.
-Also includes wordflows for: a) splitting koondkorpus documents into sentences and saving into a separate collection, b) automatically detecting creation times of koondkorpus documents;
+Also includes workflows for: a) splitting koondkorpus documents into sentences and saving into a separate collection, b) automatically detecting creation times of koondkorpus documents;